Price Action Trading Strategies 6 Patterns that Work [video tutorial]

-Notice how FTR over a 10-month period experienced a number of swings.
-However, each swing was on average 60 to 80 cents.
-While this is a daily view of FTR, you will see the same relationship of price on any time frame.
+Notice how NIO over a 2-week period experienced many swings.
+However, each swing was on average $1-$2.
+While this is a 5-minute view of NIO, you’ll see the same relationship of price on any time frame.

 #6 – Little to No Price Retracement